halilibrahim06/PostCodeTestViaAPI/README.md

 The project has been prepared based on Cucumber BDD style.
 Maven build management tool is used in this project by Java (JDK8+) language.
 In the project created by using the Page Object Design Pattern, the data were collected under the pages package.
 Dependencies have been prepared under the pom.xml file.
-Webdriver Manager dependency was used from this project.
 The project was tried to be controlled from the centre using configuration.properties and ConfigurationReader.

 **Technology Stack**